NewBitsNow/about/README.md

 # NewBitsNow LLC

-NewBitsNow LLC is a Washington-based limited liability company that provides internal business administration, asset management, and shared services for affiliated operating brands.
+NewBitsNow LLC is a limited liability company based in Washington State that provides technology, asset management, and shared services for clients and affiliated operating brands.

 The company is not customer-facing and does not solicit business directly from the public.
 Affiliated Operating Brands